Rikj000/MoniGoMani/VERYQUICKSTART.md

 # Total Overall Signal Importance Calculator:
 Paste the `buy_params` & `sell_params` results from your HyperOpt over in the `/user_data/Total-Overall-Signal-Importance-Calculator.py` file.
 Then execute: `python ./user_data/mgm_tools/Total-Overall-Signal-Importance-Calculator.py -sc BTC` from your favorite terminal / CLI to calculate the overall importance of the signals being used.
 The higher the score of a signal the better!
-And now it will also export to a `importance.log` file in the same folder for easy sharing!
+Now it will also export to a `importance.log` file in the same folder for easy sharing!
 Share these results in [#moni-go-mani-testing](https://discord.gg/xFZ9bB6vEz) so we can improve the signals!

 ### Handy Calculator Sub Commands: